NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 An interesting question is how long should we run the simulation, after the sources are turned off, in order to analyze the frequencies.
 With traditional Fourier analysis, the time would be proportional to the frequency resolution required, but with `Harminv` the time is much shorter.
 Here, for example, there are three modes.
 The last has a $Q$ of 1677, which means that the mode decays for about 2000 periods or about 2000/0.175 = 10<sup>4</sup> time units.
 We have only analyzed it for about 300 time units, however, and the estimated uncertainty in the frequency is $10^{-7}$ (with an actual error of about $10^{-6}$, from below)!
 In general, you need to increase the run time to get more accuracy, and to find very high $Q$ values, but not by much &mdash; in our own work, we have successfully found $Q=10^9$ modes by analyzing only 200 periods.

 In this case, we found three modes in the specified bandwith, at frequencies of 0.118, 0.147, and 0.175, with corresponding $Q$ values of 81, 316, and 1677.
-(As was shown by Marcatilli in 1969, the $Q$ of a ring resonator increases *exponentially* with the product of $ω$ and ring radius.)
+(As was shown by Marcatilli in 1969, the $Q$ of a ring resonator increases *exponentially* with the product of ω and ring radius.)
 Now, suppose that we want to actually see the field patterns of these modes.
 No problem: we just re-run the simulation with a *narrow*-band source around each mode and output the field at the end.

 In particular, to output the field at the end we might add an `at_end(mp.output-efield_z)` argument to our `run_after_sources` routine, but this is problematic: we might be unlucky and output at a time when the $E_z$ field is almost zero (i.e. when all of the energy is in the magnetic field), in which case the picture will be deceptive.
 Instead, at the end of the run we'll output 20 field snapshots over a whole period 1/`fcen` by appending the command: